wangziqi2013/wangziqi2013.github.io/_posts/2021-09-30-faas-cache.markdown

    cold start latency as miss penalty, warm start latency as hit latency, function size as object size, and function invocation frequency as the access frequency.

+2. The function cache also needs to be dynamically resized to maintain a stable hit ratio.
+This is consistent with the serverless paradigm in which functions can be easily scaled up.
+   Cache size is determined given a target hit ratio by running simulations with either analytics or just cache simulation.
+   The cache size is adjusted in the run time by comparing the dynamic hit ratio with the target ratio, and add or remove memory to the cache based on the result of comparison.

 **Comments:**